nccgroup/freddy/Readme.md

 In exception-based active scanning, Freddy inserts data into the HTTP request that should trigger a known target-specific exception or error message.
 If this error message is observed in the application's response then an issue is raised.

 #### Time Based ####
-In some cases time-based payloads can be used for detection because operating system command execution is triggered during deserialization and this action blocks execution until the OS command has finished executing.
+In some cases time-based payloads can be used for detection because operating system command execution is triggered during deserialisation and this action blocks execution until the OS command has finished executing.
 Freddy uses payloads containing `ping [-n|-c] 21 127.0.0.1` in order to induce a time delay in these cases.

 #### Collaborator Based ####
 Collaborator-based payloads work either by issuing a `nslookup` command to resolve the Burp Suite Collaborator-generated domain name, or by attempting to load remote classes from the domain name into a Java application.
 Freddy checks for new Collaborator issues every 60 seconds and marks them in the issues list with `RCE (Collaborator)`.